kandev-canitrot/alexcalvoarts/README.md

 - Creates a Stripe checkout session for payment processing
 - Retrieves booking details from DynamoDB using the booking ID
 - Sets the appropriate amount based on offering type and payment type:
-  - Belly Dance: €110 for full term, €50 for deposit
+  - Belly Dance: €110 for full term, €50 for deposit, €60 for completion
-  - Spanish Theater: €120 for full term, €20 for deposit
+  - Spanish Theater: €120 for full term, €20 for deposit, €100 for completion
 - Updates the booking record with the Stripe session ID
 - Returns the Stripe checkout URL for redirection with offering-specific success URLs